borregaio/special-system/README.md

          justify-content: end;
          }
       ```
-   - Style each section with CSS to achieve the desired visual design.
+   - Styled each section with CSS to achieve the desired visual design.

       ```css
          #about,